Dance and health

 Dance is a healthy physical activity, with many far reaching physical, and psychological benefits.
 Dancing can be enjoyed in many forms, and is for every age and ability.
-This physical activity appeals to some who may not typically be active and therefore may be another alternative of exercise.
-Dance for health has become an important factor in the prevention, treatment and management in several health circumstances.
+This physical activity appeals to some who may not typically be active, and therefore may be another alternative of exercise.
+Dance for health has become an important factor in the prevention, treatment, and management in several health circumstances.
 It can benefit both physical and mental health and subsidizes social communication Dance is an art which is learned in and shared between many cultures.
 Types of dance can entail body movements, expression and collaboration.
-The correlation between dance and health has been subject of a number of research studies that show dance to be a largely healthy exercise.
+The correlation between dance and health has been the subject of a number of research studies that show dance to be a largely healthy exercise.
 However, there are a number of health risks that require attention.

 Uses of dance

 Physical health and fitness

-Dancing can be a way to stay fit for people of all ages, shapes and sizes, having a wide range of physical, and mental benefits including improved condition of the heart and lungs, increased muscular strength, endurance and motor fitness, increased aerobic fitness, improved muscle tone and strength, weight management, stronger bones and reduced risk of osteoporosis, better coordination, agility and flexibility, improved balance and spatial awareness, increased physical confidence, improved mental functioning, improved general and psychological well-being, greater self-confidence and self-esteem, and better social skills.
+Dancing can be a way to stay fit for people of all ages, shapes and sizes, having a wide range of physical, and mental benefits including improved condition of the heart and lungs, increased muscular strength, endurance and motor fitness, increased aerobic fitness, improved muscle tone and strength, reduced pain, weight management, stronger bones and reduced risk of osteoporosis, better coordination, agility and flexibility, improved balance and spatial awareness, increased physical confidence, improved mental functioning, improved general and psychological well-being, greater self-confidence and self-esteem, and better social skills.

-Most forms of dance may be considered aerobic exercise and as such can also reduce the risk of cardiovascular disease, help weight control, stress reduction, and bring about other benefits commonly associated with physical fitness.
+Most forms of dance may be considered aerobic exercise, and as such can also reduce the risk of cardiovascular disease, help weight control, stress reduction, and bring about other benefits commonly associated with physical fitness.
 In addition, studies have demonstrated a considerable correlation between dancing and psychological well-being.
 A large amount of governmental, health and educational information is available extolling the benefits of dance for health.